i-like-crows/The-Index/Bed-Riser/README.md

 The fit was as good as before but now with the wider bases, the risers were much more stable.
 I'm quite pleased with the result!

-**What Learned**: A few takeaways, I would probably do well to take more photos of the process in order to make things more clear.
+**What Learned**: I would probably do well to take more photos of the process in order to make things more clear.
 I might come back to this with some drawings of certain parts in order to clarify some of the points that aren't the easiest to follow.
 This was a two weekend project, so I've been able to sit down and write things up pretty quick.
 However, I intend to write on future projects as they happen which might keep details clearer in my head.
 Thanks for reading!